Updated: Oct 12, 2022

 If this is your first time and you're smelling those elderberries then - yup, that's what they smell like haha.
 It gets better when you add the honey.

-Once it’s been an hour take it off the heat and let it cool until it's not hot but still warm or around 110*, this ensures you don't cook the pre- and probiotics in the raw honey :)... or your hands for this next step...
+Once it’s been an hour take it off the heat and let it cool until it's not hot but still warm or around 110* (if you have a food thermometer), this ensures you don't cook the pre- and probiotics in the raw honey :)... or your hands for this next step...

 Strain it into a colander lined with a nut milk bag, cheese cloth (here is the organic unbleached cheese cloth I use) or just an old thin kitchen towel is totally fine!
-(It will get stained FYI).
+(Keep in mind it will get stained).

 Squeeze the excess juice from the berries.